jberclaz/modelh/README.md

 > ```
 > This should produce the same artifact `bootloader-modelh.bin`.

 5. Connect your Model H with the ST-Link device.
-Connect only the 3 pins `SWDIO`, `SWCLK` and `RESET` to the debug port of the controller, as shown on the picture below.
-Do not connect the other pins.
+Connect _only_ the `SWDIO`, `SWCLK` and `RESET` pins from the ST-Link to the corresponding pins on the controller's debug port, as shown below. __Do not connect the other pins.__

 ![debug port](pictures/debug_port.jpg)

 6. Power on your controller by plugin the USB cable